 Symptoms of neurogenic bladder may vary depending upon the cause and other associated conditions.
 In many cases, neurogenic bladder is associated with the following:

 - Video urodynamic study: This study evaluates how well your child’s bladder fills and empties.
-The goal in performing the test is to assess the storage ability and contractility of the bladder and the function of the outlet.

 - Renal and bladder ultrasound

 The Division of Urology specializes in the care of children with neurogenic bladder.
 Each year we treat more than 300 children with this condition, most commonly through our Neurogenic Bladder Program.